Click a button below for more information and video on Phoenix DUI Charges & DUI Defense:

 Some Final Realities on DUI, DWI, Extreme DUI

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also, David Michael Cantor is a skilled DUI Lawyer in Arizona, and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its DUI Lawyers in Arizona are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our DUI Lawyers in Arizona know the system well.
+At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our DUI Lawyers in Arizona know the system well.
 For a free initial consultation, call us at 602-307-0808, or click here to contact us now and speak to a DUI Lawyer in Arizona.
 We will assist you with your DUI, DWI or Extreme DUI case.